The BEACH Program collects fecal bacteria data each year from Memorial Day through Labor Day, and at selected beaches

 The fecal indicator enterococci is used, because this indicator better correlates with swimming-related illness than other fecal indicators, like fecal coliform or E.coli.

 The saltwater swimming criteria are in two parts:

-- The geometric mean* should not exceed 35 enterococcus/100 mL, based on results from a minimum of five weekly samples.
+- The geometric mean* should not exceed 30 enterococci/100 mL, based on results from a minimum of five weekly samples and a maximum of 12 weekly samples.

-If either of these criteria is exceeded, the beach should be CLOSED to swimming.
+If either of these criteria is exceeded, a beach advisory should be issued at the beach.

 To protect swimmers' health, BEACH also uses a Beach Action Value.
-If enterococcus levels exceed 104 enterococcus/100 mL, a beach ADVISORY is issued.
+If enterococcus levels exceed 104 enterococci/100 mL, a beach ADVISORY is issued.

-*The geometric mean and maximum value concentrations are based on the arithmetic average of the three samples collected at a single beach for the day
+* The geometric mean and statistical threshold value concentrations are based on the arithmetic average of the three samples collected at a single beach for the day.